bobthechemist/feathercm/docs/source/potentiostat/echempt1.rst

 .. rubric:: Footnotes

 .. [#] technically, or adsorbed onto the electrode surface, but we won't deal with adsorbed species here.

+.. warning:: See a problem?
+Have a suggestion?
+Please `raise an issue <https://github.com/bobthechemist/feathercm/issues/new?title=echempt1.rst&labels=documentation>`_ and share your thoughts there.